code16/ozu-client/README.md

 > [!NOTE]
 > Sharp is the underlying content management framework used by Ozu: although you really don’t have to know it to use Ozu, you can [check its website](https://sharp.code16.fr) if you are curious.

-> [!NOTE]
-> For now there is no way to seed production data, but it’s high in the roadmap.

 ### Deploy your project

 Once you have entered your content in the CMS, you can deploy the project as a static website following these steps: